 The exact form of a corporate resolution is determined by your state's business services department, but in general, a corporate resolution must include:

-- The date and place of the resolution
+- The date of the resolution

 - The state in which the corporation is formed and under whose laws it is acting

-- Signatures of officers designated to sign corporate resolutions––usually the board chairperson
+- Signatures of officers designated to sign corporate resolutions––usually the board chairperson or the corporate secretary

 - Title the document with its purpose.
 For example, "Resolution to Accept Bank Depository."